 10 Tips To Tread Softly in Our Wild Places leave no trace stuart montgomery

-6. The 4 Ds of Firewood
+6. Abide By the 4 Ds of Firewood

 If you’re going to a campsite with lots of seasonal traffic, it’s best to take your own wood.
 A bag of high-quality wood can be purchased at any servo for dirt cheap.